howard-d3/Jenkins1/README.md

 # Jenkins1
-a project for Jenkins study
+a dummy project for self-study of Jenkins